Anna-Peng/thoughts/README.md

 How does it know? \
 It’s called instinct,\
 something words don’t own.

+**If you are happy,** \
+&nbsp;&nbsp;&nbsp; I'll challenge you a race. \
+You may shout one-two-three, \
+	and GO! \
+I may cry three-two-one, \
+	and Bang! \
+We'll hop on the boulder, \
+Circle around the bench, \
+And hurl towards the tree. \

+No matter who wins, \
+we'll always end up in the same place -- \
+Laughing.
+Panting.
+Together. \
+How do I know? \
+It's called generosity, \
+Something we both share.

+**If you are scared,** \
+&nbsp;&nbsp;&nbsp; then I'm terrified. \
+Your heart beats like soldiers marching \
+the trembling floor \
+My pulse races like fighter jets breaking \
+the dense dark cloud \
+But you'll hold my hand, \
+As I hold yours. \
+You'll whisper something hellishly cunning in my ear, \
+As I roar something outrageously funny to the air.

+How do I know? \
+It's called spirit, \
+Something we have aplenty.

 ## A businessman who’s met them all (For little Tycho)
 ---